• Deutsch

 Why Mobile Proxies Excel for Sticky Sessions

-While many proxy types offer sticky sessions, mobile proxies are in a class of their own.
-They use real residential IPs from mobile carriers (e.g., AT&T, Vodafone), which platforms trust implicitly.
-This authenticity allows them to achieve request success rates of 99.5% or higher, bypassing filters that block datacenter IPs.
-For tasks demanding the highest level of trust, dedicated sticky mobile proxies are the definitive solution.
+While many proxy types offer sticky sessions, mobile proxies stand out.
+They use real IPs from mobile carriers (e.g., AT&T, Vodafone), which platforms tend to trust by default.
+That authenticity helps them get past filters that block datacenter IPs more easily than most alternatives.
+For tasks that need the highest level of trust, dedicated sticky mobile proxies are worth considering.

 How Sticky Proxies Work: Mechanisms of Consistency

-Sticky proxies maintain a consistent exit IP across multiple user requests by routing traffic through a gateway called a backconnect server.
-This server manages a large collection of IP addresses and acts as a single point of entry for your connection.
-The core mechanism explaining how sticky proxies work is a mapping system: when you connect, you are assigned a specific entry point, often a unique port number, which the server links to one exit IP from its inventory.
+Sticky proxies maintain a consistent exit IP across multiple requests by routing traffic through a gateway called a backconnect server.
+This server manages a large collection of IP addresses and acts as a single entry point for your connection.
+The mechanism is essentially a mapping system: when you connect, you're assigned a specific entry point—often a unique port number—which the server links to one exit IP from its inventory.

 Typical Request Flow: